antimof/UxPlay/README.md

 available on Arch-based systems through AUR.

 * **NEW**: while no RPM-based distributions have yet packaged UxPlay, a RPM "specfile" **uxplay.spec** is now provided with recent
 [releases](https://github.com/FDH2/UxPlay/releases) (see their "Assets"), and can also be found in the UxPlay source top directory.
-To build a RPM package, install rpmdevtools, create a rpmbuild tree with "`rpmdev-setuptree`", and copy uxplay.spec into ``~/rpmbuild/SPECS``.
-In that directory, run "`spectool -g uxplay.spec`" (spectool may also be called "rpmdev-spectool") to download the corresponding source file `uxplay-*.tar.gz`, which should then be moved into ``~/rpmbuild/SOURCES``; then run "```rpmbuild -ba uxplay.spec```" (you will need to install any required dependencies this reports).
-This should create an installable uxplay RPM package in a subdirectory of `~/rpmbuild/RPMS`.
+This can be used to build an installable RPM package.
+First-time RPM builders should first install the rpm-build and rpmdevtools packages, then create the rpmbuild tree with "`rpmdev-setuptree`".
+Then download and copy uxplay.spec into ``~/rpmbuild/SPECS``.
+In that directory, run "`rpmdev-spectool -g -R  uxplay.spec`" to download the corresponding source file `uxplay-*.tar.gz` into ``~/rpmbuild/SOURCES`` ("rpmdev-spectool" may also be just called "spectool"); then run "```rpmbuild -ba uxplay.spec```" (you will need to install any required dependencies this reports).
+This should create the uxplay RPM package in a subdirectory of `~/rpmbuild/RPMS`.
-(**uxplay.spec** is tested on Fedora 38, Rocky Linux 9.2, OpenSUSE Leap 15.5, Mageia 9, OpenMandriva, pclinuxos;
+(**uxplay.spec** is tested on Fedora 38, Rocky Linux 9.2, openSUSE Leap 15.5, Mageia 9, OpenMandriva, PCLinuxOS;
 it can be easily modified to include dependency lists for other RPM-based distributions.)

 * On Linux and  \*BSD the mDNS/DNS-SD (Bonjour/ZeroConf) local network services needed by UxPlay are usually provided by Avahi: **if